ramazankarisan/buyCart-redux/README.md

 ## Technologies

--Redux
+- Redux
--Bootstrap for some components
+- Bootstrap for some components
--React-routerdom
+- React-routerdom